Josillo/to-do-list/README.md

 The rest of the dependencies will be installed directly using the package.json files included in the applications via the npm package manager.

+## Testing with Postman
+The backend API can also be tested using the postman requests https://www.postman.com/josean101/workspace/pgl/collection/3092222-77dfdcf4-9104-4cc0-be6f-8de0e71a2535?action=share&creator=3092222

+1. In the TODO List collection are available all the request used in the application.
+2. All the request have already parameters pre-loaded, so for the request that authentication is not required (Create User, Sign In and Get User by Username), should be necessary just to click on the send button.
+3. For trying the requests with authentication is necessary to send the Create User request first.
+4. From the response of the Create User request, copy the value of the property "access_token".
+5. Go to the request that you are going to try and then open the Authorization tab.
+6. Set Bearer Token in the Type field and paste the copied token into the Token field.
+7. Now is possible to send the request meanwhile the token doesn't expires.

 ### Installing